-Lawsuits may be an option for individuals who were diagnosed with cancer, heart failure or bullous pemphigoid after taking the type 2 diabetes drug Nesina (generic: alogliptin).
+Lawsuits may be an option for individuals who were diagnosed with cancer, heart failure, bullous pemphigoid or rhabdomyolysis after taking the type 2 diabetes drug Nesina (generic: alogliptin).

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Nesina side effects, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 Update: DPP-4 Inhibitors Linked to Severe Muscle-Wasting Condition

 December 1, 2017 – Nesina and other type 2 diabetes medicines from the DPP-4 class may increase a user’s risk of developing rhabdomyolysis, a condition that results from the death of muscle fibers and release of their contents into the bloodstream, according to the FDA Adverse Event Reporting System (FAERS).
 The agency is evaluating whether regulatory action is needed, and will issue recommendations once its evaluation is complete.

 Manufactured and manufactured by Takeda Pharmaceuticals, Nesina is a dipeptidyl peptidase IV (DPP IV) inhibitor type 2 diabetes drug.
 Nesina is designed to slow the inactivation of incretin hormones GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic peptide), both of which play a role in regulating blood glucose levels.
 The drug is intended to be used in conjunction with diet and exercise to improve glycemic control in adults with type II diabetes.
 Nesina was approved by the FDA in January 2013.

 Despite only being on the market a short time, Nesina belongs to a controversial class of diabetes drugs which have been linked to the following serious side effects: